Jbyford89/Jbyford89/README.md

-## Hi there 👋 my name is James, I am currently attending a CyberSecurity bootcamp as well as attending ASU to obtain my BS in Information Technology.
+## Hi there 👋 my name is James, I am currently attending a CyberSecurity bootcamp and ASU to obtain my BS in Information Technology.
 My hobbies are:
 Playing video games 🎮
 Learning to code 👩‍💻